 - Correct installation techniques prevent moisture ingress, overheating, cable degradation, and safety hazards.

-- Professional involvement becomes essential when height access, electrical integration, and complex networking arise.
+- Professional installation becomes essential when height access, electrical integration, and complex networking arise.

 - Smart planning prioritises longevity, scalability, and warranty protection over the lowest upfront cost.